pllenggg/project2_client/README.md

-Project2: BOOKBEAU
+Project2: Beuak
 ===============
 Live Demo Link: https://beauk.herokuapp.com/
 -------------

 ABOUT
 ------------
-Bookbeau is a platform .where businesses in the health, beauty and wellness industry can list their venue and customers can book online.
+Beuak is a platform where businesses in the health, beauty and wellness industry can list their venue and customers can book online.

 FEATURES